HICL Infrastructure 16 June 2022

 Disclosure – Non-Independent Marketing Communication

 This is a non-independent marketing communication commissioned by HICL Infrastructure.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

-Delivering long-term, sustainable income from a diversified portfolio of core infrastructure investments at the lower end of the infrastructure equity risk spectrum.
+HICL’s investment proposition is to deliver sustainable income from a diversified portfolio of investments at the lower end of the infrastructure equity risk spectrum.

 Association of Investment Companies (AIC) Sector

 Latest Market Capitalisation

 HICL Infrastructure’s (HICL) investments are unlisted and offer the prospect of steady, long term returns with a link to inflation.
 It aims to provide a sustainable and steady income stream with a low correlation to changes in GDP or equity markets from a portfolio of core infrastructure assets.
 Since launch, NAV total returns of 9% per annum have been achieved (to 31/03/2022), comfortably outpacing UK equity markets over the same period and over the past five years.

 Aside from the high income that HICL offers to shareholders (dividend yield of 4.7%, see Dividend section), one of the key selling points for investors has been the link with inflation.
 With inflation is becoming increasingly prevalent, following the publication of HICL’s final results.
 In the Portfolio section we examine the different elements of the trust’s portfolio, in the context of an era of higher inflation.